workos-inc/python-flask-magic-link-example/README.md

 Follow the [SSO authentication flow instructions](https://workos.com/docs/magic-link/guide) to set up an SSO connection.

 When you get to the step where you provide the `REDIRECT_URI` value, use http://localhost:5000/success.
+This must be the default `REDIRECT_URI` in your dashboard if there are multiple.

 If you get stuck, please reach out to us at support@workos.com so we can help.